 - Remove from the oven (the cake should still be slightly jiggly in the centre).
 Let cool.
 (The cake will deflate -- this is normal).

 - Cut into slices and serve at room temperature.
-Or, place into the fridge once cooled and serve chilled.
-(My eldest and I prefer it chilled).
+Or, place into the fridge once cooled and serve chilled (tastes even better).